conker19to21/Game-Boy-MBC5-Rumble-Multicart/README.md

 If you want a Bucket Mouse branded label for your cartridge, look no further than <a href="https://krizdingus.com/mousebitelabs/">krizdingus's designs</a>.
 Special thanks to Kris for designing these, they look awesome!
 (If you are going to order/print these, use the high-res images hosted on his website, and *keep the labels for personal or non-commercial use only.*)

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC5-Multicart/assets/97127539/3a4cd3d5-f683-40e3-acfb-1b8c549bb1bb)

-## Revision History

-### v1.3
-- Fixed debounce circuit for push button
-- Adjusted board edge tabs to better fit in shells

-### v1.2
-- Added nubs on the board edge to prevent the circuit board from rattling around in aftermarket cartridges

-### v1.1
-- Fix schematic errors
-- Extended cart edge down by 0.25 mm for better fitment
-- Added OSHW logo and "SUPPORT ORIGINAL CREATORS!"

-### v1.0
-- Prototype revision

-## Resources and Acknowledgements

-- <a href="http://www.devrs.com/gb/files/hardware.html">Jeff Frohwein's GameBoy Tech Page</a>
-- <a href="https://gbhwdb.gekkio.fi/">Game Boy Hardware Database</a>
-- <a href="https://catskull.net/gb-rom-database/">Nintendo Gameboy Game List</a>
-- <a href="https://www.gbxcart.com/">insideGadgets discord server for GBxCart RW compatibility requirements</a>
-- <a href="https://github.com/lesserkuma/FlashGBX">Lesserkuma's FlashGBX software</a>
-- <a href="https://www.ti.com/lit/ds/symlink/tps3613-01.pdf?HQS=dis-mous-null-mousermode-dsf-pf-null-wwe&ts=1698238885366&ref_url=https%253A%252F%252Feu.mouser.com%252F">TPS3613 Datasheet</a>
-- Board outline modified from <a href="https://tinkerer.us/projects/homebrew-gameboy-cartridge.html">Dillon Nichols's Homebrew Gameboy Cartridge project</a>
-- Thanks to <a href="https://github.com/orangeglo">orangeglo</a> for his suggestion of adding spacers around the board edge for better fitment in aftermarket cartridges
-- Some components from <a href="https://github.com/adafruit/Adafruit-Eagle-Library">Adafruit's Eagle parts library</a>
-- Some components from <a href="https://www.snapeda.com/">SnapMagic</a>
-- Thank you to <a href="https://github.com/Gekkio">gekkio</a> for their deep Game Boy knowledge resources, and for collaboration in demystifying some of the design choices on Game Boy cartridges
-- Thanks to the awesome members of the <a href="https://moddedgameboy.club/">Modded Gameboy Club</a> for their feedback and support during the entire project development

 ## License